The Pro’s and Con’s of Using the Brinsea EcoGlow for Chicks in Winter

 Composting Manure

-There are various reasons; of course the obvious is fertilizer for your lawn and garden.
+There are various reasons; of course, the obvious is fertilizer for your lawn and garden.
 But unless you have a farm or huge property composting isn’t much good unless you have a source for its usefulness.

 Even with only a few horses I can’t possibly decompose all of the manure in a timely fashion.
 Especially being a small ranch within the city limits, piling it sky high is unmentionable, so I have most of it hauled off the ranch every week.
 However, my reason for composting has little to do with fertilizer and everything to do with replacing dirt!
 That might sound strange to some, but dirt is quite precious here in the desert, and by no means comes cheap to buy.

 It’s almost impossible to clean horse pens twice a day and not have valuable footing dirt get shoveled out with the manure.
 Same with the chicken yards, they get stripped down to nothing but hard ground every few weeks.
-By composting horse manure I can replace valuable dirt to my pens and chicken yards.
+By composting horse manure I can replace valuable dirt in my pens and chicken yards.
 I use it to fill holes, as potting soil, and twice a year to fertilize my yard and trees.

-If you’re wondering, after a compost pile is decomposed, it is nothing but beautiful clean dirt with the pleasant aroma of, well….
-Earth!
+If you’re wondering, after a compost pile is decomposed, it is nothing but beautiful clean dirt with the pleasant aroma of, well…. earth!

 Below are the basics to starting a compost pile.
-There are many compost bins available on the market, but they are going to give you quite a work-out.
+There are many compost bins available on the market, but they are going to give you quite a workout.
 They are difficult to turn and depending on what your composting for, may not be of adequate size.
 Keep it simple, one thing I doubt you need is another chore.

 Building the Pile: